deepanshs/mrsimulator/docs/introduction/getting_started.rst

 The simulated spectrum is stored as a CSDM instance in the Method instance at ``sim.methods[0].simulation``.
-To match an experimental MAS spectrum, however, you still need to add some line broadening to the simulated spectrum.
-For this, you can use the :ref:`signal_processor_documentation` class described in the next section.
+To match an experimental MAS spectrum, however, you need to add some line broadening to the simulated spectrum.
+You can use the :ref:`signal_processor_documentation` class described in the next section.